hyperledger/toc/governing-documents/project-annual-review.md

 - Documenting findings within a thread in the TOC channel ([#toc](https://discord.com/channels/905194001349627914/941384040316018790)) for discussion.
 The thread should contain:
     1. Highlight important facts about the project that could influence the TOC's decision around the future of the project, its current stage, and paths to other stages
     2. Whether the project's view of themselves is accurate and the ask of the TOC is reasonable to assist the project moving forward
+- Working closely with the secondary TOC member to review their findings prior to the TOC meeting
 - During the TOC-led discussion, providing a summary of the project and leverages the private thread's content as the basis of discussion.
 The discussion typically focuses on what is going well with the project and areas to improve
 - After the public meeting wraps up, summarizing the discussion on the PR in the form of a comment to document information for the project and community

+### TOC Secondary Member
+- Working closely with the lead TOC member to review and corroborate their findings

 ### TOC Members
 - Participating in the thread and asking questions that they might have